Congo says in talks with Russia's VTB for $1 bln investment

-KINSHASA, July 4 Democratic Republic of Congo is in talks with Russian state-owned bank VTB over potential investments worth as much as $1 billion, Congolese officials said.
+KINSHASA, July 4 (Reuters) - Democratic Republic of Congo is in talks with Russian state-owned bank VTB over potential investments worth as much as $1 billion, Congolese officials said.

 Africa's top copper producer has been hit hard by low commodity prices in recent years.
 It has only enough foreign currency reserves to cover about three weeks of imports and its franc currency has lost half its value in the past year.